RamisaChowdhury/horiseon-refactor-challenge/README.md

-# Horiseon code refractor challenge
+# Horiseon code refactor challenge

 ## Description
 This Horiseon website is a refactor challenge for bootcamp students at the end of module 1 of their studies.
 It contains refactored HTML and CSS to improve accesssibility and search engine optimisation.